If your business involves interaction with members of the public, there's a good chance you'll need public liability insurance.

 The cost of public liability insurance depends on the size and scale of your business, the type of industry you’re in and whether you’ve made insurance claims before.
 The number of employees you have is also usually a factor.

 Different businesses will have different risks.
-For example, a construction company will have different inherent risks from a broadcaster or a small family accountancy firm.
+For example, a construction company will have different inherent risks to a small family accountancy firm.

-If you have a small business, public liability insurance could cost you from £60 a year.
-Your annual premium could be in the hundreds if you run a larger company.
+If you have a small business, public liability insurance could cost you from around £60 a year.
+Your annual policy could cost in the hundreds if you run a larger company.

-Getting an online quote is the best way to gauge how much your public liability insurance is likely to cost – and using our online tool means that getting a quote takes less than 10 minutes.
+Getting an online quote is the best way to do a public liability insurance comparison and gauge how much your policy is likely to cost – and using our online tool means that getting a quote takes less than 10 minutes.

 Many businesses face claims from members of the public who have sustained an injury while visiting their premises, such as slipping on a wet floor or tripping over a loose cable.
 Or it could be a larger, more serious claim involving a number of people.